 The phrase “At any time before judgment is pronounced” indicates that the power is very wide.
-This power should be used in appropriate case and the court should also see that its order would not cause any prejudice to the accused.
-Interest of justice should be the ultimate goal in the use of this power.
+This power should be used in an appropriate case and the court should also see that its order would not cause any prejudice to the accused.
+The interest of justice should be the ultimate goal in the use of this power.

-Tulsabai v.
-State of M.P.; 1993 Cri LJ 368(M.P.) : at the time of framing of the charge, the Court need not to make elaborate enquiry.
-The order of framing charge even cannot be interfered if prima facie materials are found.
+Tulsabai v. the State of M.P.; 1993 Cri LJ 368(M.P.): at the time of framing of the charge, the Court need not make an elaborate enquiry.
+The order of framing charge even cannot interfere if prima facie materials are found.

 In Thakur Shah v.
 Emperor AIR 1943 PC 192; The Privy Council spoke on alteration or addition of charges as follows: